nesi/support-docs/docs/assets/glossary/snippets.md

  time and memory.
 *[File-Rename's]: A Perl version of the rename utility, with support for regular expressions.
 *[File-Rename]: A Perl version of the rename utility, with support for regular expressions.
+*[FileSender's]: Send large files quickly and securely using REANNZ FileSender.
+*[FileSender]: Send large files quickly and securely using REANNZ FileSender.
 *[Filtlong's]: Tool for filtering long reads by quality.
 *[Filtlong]: Tool for filtering long reads by quality.
 *[FimTyper's]: Identifies the FimH type in total or partial sequenced isolates of E. coli..